onfido/onfido-android-sdk/README.md

 #### Exiting the flow

-You can call the `exitWhenSentToBackground()` method of the `OnfidoConfig.Builder`, to automatically exit the flow if the user sends the app to background.
+You can call the `exitWhenSentToBackground()` method of the `OnfidoConfig.Builder`, to automatically exit the flow if the user sends the app to the background.
 This exit action will invoke the [`userExited(ExitCode exitCode)` callback](#handling-callbacks).

 #### Welcome step

-The welcome screen displays a summary of the capture steps the user will pass through.
-These steps can be specified to match the flow required.
-This is an optional screen.
+This step is the introduction screen of the SDK.
+It introduces the process and prepares the user for the steps they will need to complete.

+While this screen is **optional**, we only recommend its removal if you already have your own identity verification welcome screen in place.

 #### Consent step

-This step contains a screen to collect US end users' privacy consent for Onfido.
-It contains the consent language required when you offer your service to US users as well as links to Onfido's policies and terms of use.
-This is an optional screen.
+This step contains the consent language required when you offer your service to US users, as well as links to Onfido's policies and terms of use.
+For applicants created with a [`location`](https://documentation.onfido.com/#location-create-applicant) parameter value of the United States, consent collection is **mandatory**.

 The user must click "Accept" to move past this step and continue with the flow.
 The content is available in English only, and is not translatable.

-⚠️ This step doesn't automatically inform Onfido that the user has given their consent.
-At the end of the SDK flow, you still need to set the API parameter `privacy_notices_read_consent_given` outside of the SDK flow when [creating a check](#creating-checks).
+**Note**: This step does not automatically inform Onfido that the user has given their consent:
+- When creating checks using API v3.3 or lower, you need to set the value of the API parameter `privacy_notices_read_consent_given` (now deprecated) at the end of the SDK flow when [creating a check](https://documentation.onfido.com/v3.3/#create-check)
+- From API v3.4 onwards, user consent is confirmed when [creating](https://documentation.onfido.com/#create-applicant) or [updating](https://documentation.onfido.com/#update-applicant) an applicant using the [consents](https://documentation.onfido.com/#consents) parameter

-If you choose to disable this step, you must incorporate the required consent language and links to Onfido's policies and terms of use into your own application's flow before your end user starts interacting with the Onfido SDK.
+If you choose to disable Onfido’s SDK Consent step, you **must** still incorporate the required consent language and links to Onfido's policies and terms of use into your own application's flow before your users start interacting with the Onfido SDK.

 For more information about this step, and how to collect user consent, please visit [Onfido Privacy Notices and Consent](http://developers.onfido.com/guide/onfido-privacy-notices-and-consent).